aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/adding-barcode-to-pdf-document/_index.md

 - `in` is an `InputStream` that points to the barcode image you generated earlier.
 - The numeric parameters (`1, 100, 600, 200, 700`) define the page number and positioning (X, Y coordinates, width, height).
 Adjust them to fit your layout.

+## How do I generate barcode java and embed it into a PDF?

+Load the barcode with `new BarcodeGenerator(EncodeTypes.CODE_39_STANDARD, "123456")`, call `save("barcode.png", BarCodeImageFormat.Png)`, open or create a PDF with `new Document()`, and then use `PdfFileMend.addImage(in, 1, 100, 600, 200, 700)` to place the image.
+Finally, call `pdf.save("output.pdf")`.
+This end‑to‑end flow creates the barcode, inserts it, and writes the final PDF in under a second for typical label sizes.

 ## Common Issues & Solutions

 | Issue | Why it Happens | Fix |